Supporting the community, sustaining our future.

 Will the gas migrate to the surface or into water wells or fresh water aquifers?

-Will there be flaring?
+Will there be flaring during well site operations?

 The completion process uses nitrogen, an inert gas, to stimulate the wells.
 Venting and flaring are required to remove the nitrogen and bring the methane concentrations to pipeline specifications.
 Recent technology developments have greatly reduced the average time and amount of gas being vented and flared.

 Flaring emissions have been studied at the University of Alberta on behalf of the Government of Alberta and the Clean Air Strategic Alliance (CASA).
-Detailed study of the emissions from CBM and shallow gas flaring indicated that “toxic emissions (such as PHA, BTEX, Formaldehydes)” are not emitted in measurable amounts even under conditions of low combustion efficiency.
+Detailed study of the emissions from shallow gas and shallow gas flaring indicated that “toxic emissions (such as PHA, BTEX, Formaldehydes)” are not emitted in measurable amounts even under conditions of low combustion efficiency.